plblum/jivs/README.md

 }
 ```
 <a name="inputvalidators"></a>
-## InputValidators: Connecting Conditions to Error messages
+## InputValidators: Connecting Conditions to Error Messages

 Validation is really just a process that evaluates some rule and returns a result.
 If there was an error, the result involves an error message.

 The `InputValidator class` handles this work.
 Once again, we use a Descriptor to configure it.
-> Like all Descriptors in Jivs, it only has properties, many of which are optional.
+> Like all Descriptors in Jivs, InputValidatorDescriptor only has properties, many of which are optional.
 It is not a class either.
 You just create a plain old JavaScript object strongly typed with this interface.
 ```ts
 interface InputValidatorDescriptor {
     conditionDescriptor: null | ConditionDescriptor;